-1) Click the 'Zero' button.
-Notice that the 'Zeroed' led flashes to indicate that zeroing is in progress.

-2) When the zeroing move has been completed, the 'Zeroed' LED is lit and the controller switches to closed loop mode.
+- Click the 'Zero' button.
+Notice that the 'Zeroed' led flashes to indicate that zeroing is in progress and the displayed position counts down towards zero (but may not reach zero). - 2) When the zeroing move has been completed, the 'Zeroed' LED is lit.